40RM Commando

 • 7/8 September 1944 Ghajn Tuffieha, Malta, training.
 Reinforcements arrive 7 officers and 160 OR's.

-• 21 September 1944 Commando arrives at Monopoli, Italy.
+• 21 September 1944 Commando arrives at Bari Docks, Italy, and moves to Monopoli Camp.

 • 24 September 1944 Commando moves to Otranto, Italy, and embarks LCI's for Albania (Sugar Beach and Sarande).
 Engaged in operations.

 • 13 October 1944 Lt Col. Sankey D.S.C., R.M., with Intelligence Officer and one section 'A' Troop leave for Corfu.
+Welcomed by all the people.

 • 17 October 1944 Corfu, Lt Col. Sankey D.S.C., R.M., appointed Island Force Commander Corfu.
 Major P.R.
 Matters assumed command 40RM Commando.
 Capt.
 E.R.
 Cooper appointed Acting Adjutant.
 'Y' Troop occupies area North of the island.